 - Doctor's visits and other appointments should be scheduled beyond school hours. - Any absence of 3 consecutive days or longer due to illness will require a doctor's written statement.
-Illness verification by a doctor may also be required any time as deemed necessary by the Director. - Any hospitalization requires a release from the doctor to return to class/clinical. - Tardy policy: Class roll call will be held at the beginning of each class.
+Illness verification by a doctor may also be required any time as deemed necessary by the Director. - Any hospitalization requires a release from the doctor to return to class/clinical. - Students returning to school following an illness/injury must submit a letter from his/her doctor indicating any restrictions.
+Situations with a student placed on restrictions from a doctor will be considered on a case by case basis.
+Determination will then be made after evaluation of the restriction and time frame indicated by the doctor regarding the student's ability to MEET ALL CLINICAL OBJECTIVES and remain in the cohort. - Tardy policy: Class roll call will be held at the beginning of each class.
 If the student is 1-15 minutes late one quarter of an hour will be added to total hours missed, 16-60 minutes late will result in 1 hour being added to total hours missed. - Early departures will be calculated as follows: Departing 1-15 minutes early will result in one quarter of an hour added to the total hours missed.
 16-60 minutes early will result in 1 hour added to total hours missed. - Faculty are under no obligation to offer extraordinary assistance to students who are chronically absent.